-Our expert Physical Trainers hold at a minimum a degree in sports science or a related field and are then trained to Siel Bleu standards which have been developed by the Siel Bleu Association over the last 24 years.
-Our range of programmes delivered and adapted to suit the needs of our participants by our Physical Trainers result in physical, social and mental wellbeing.
+Our expert physical trainers hold a degree in sports science or a related field and are then trained to Siel Bleu standards, which have been developed by the Siel Bleu Association over the last 24 years.
+Our range of programmes are delivered and adapted to suit the needs of our participants by our Physical Trainers resulting in physical, social and mental wellbeing.